Baking Gaussian Splatting into Diffusion Denoiser for Fast and Scalable Single-stage Image-to-3D Generation and Reconstruction: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel 3DGS-based diffusion model, DiffusionGS, for single-view 3D object and scene generation. \item We design a scene-object mixed training strategy to learn a more general prior from both 3D object and scene data. \item We customize a new camera pose conditioning method, RPPC, to better perceive the relative depth and geometry. \item DiffusionGS yields more visually pleasant results and outperforms previous methods by 2.20 dB/23.25 and 2.91 dB/75.68 in PSNR/FID on object- and scene-level generation with a fast speed of $\sim$6s on a single A100 GPU. \end{itemize}
+\begin{itemize} \item We propose a novel framework, DiffusionGS, for 3D object generation and scene reconstruction from single view. \item We design a scene-object mixed training strategy to learn a more general prior from both 3D object and scene data. \item We customize a new camera pose conditioning method, RPPC, to better perceive the relative depth and geometry. \item Our method outperforms SOTA single-view object generation and scene reconstruction methods by 2.20 dB/23.25 and 1.34 dB/19.16 in PSNR/FID score, while enjoying a fast inference speed of $\sim$6s on a single A100 GPU. \end{itemize}